Residential Property

 • If the activity could be for leisure or commercial purposes.
 Such as beekeeping or equestrian use, is there evidence of commercial use?

-• Is the land of a type that would be expected to be ‘garden or grounds’ unless commercial use is established.
+• Is the land of a type that would be expected to be a ‘garden or grounds’ unless commercial use is established?
 Such as land used as a paddock or orchard?

 Outbuildings

-The size of the land in relation to the size of the building will also be relevant.
+The size of the land about the size of the building will also be relevant.
 A small cottage is unlikely to have a garden and grounds of many acres but a stately home may do.

 In deciding the character of the land for SDLT purposes.
 It is necessary to look at the complete picture that emerges at the transaction date.